Last updated on April 23, 2023

 The charming streets of Birgu are paved with stones and adorned with trees clipped into perfect cubical shape, as well as traditional red phone booths.

-We admired colourful Maltese houses with intricate door knobs.
-One of them even had a tiny pomegranate tree planted out the front.
+We admired colourful Maltese houses with intricate door knobs for a while.
+One of them even had a tiny pomegranate tree planted out the front!
 Then, off we went to our next destination… the capital city of Malta, Valletta.